 The Catholic church has some truly wonderful hymns to choose from – the Laudate hymnbook lists over 900!
-Our professional soloists can sing the hymn as a solo (under current COVID guidelines, you cannot have a choir) and lead everyone in the hymn singing once this is allowed again.
+Our professional soloists can sing the hymn as a solo and lead everyone in the hymn singing once this is allowed again.
 Check our blog for the latest information on professional singing in church wearing a face mask.

 Favourite Catholic hymns include, Soul of my saviour, Here I am Lord, Make me a channel of your peace, and I watch the sunrise.
 You can discover more top hymns with accompanying sound files in our Catholic hymns for funerals article.

 What music can I have at a Catholic funeral?

 As the Diocese of Portsmouth funeral guidance says: